abrudana/wwa/README.md

 made distinct through different function names (prefixes) and C# language specific modifications in code.

+WWA is also available as a NuGet package.

 Contributor
 Attila Abrudán
 If you make income with the help of this library please donate to the contributor (help to keep up to date the C# version).